 Most studies point out that most DUI arrests happen to people who already have a DUI or other drug or alcohol-related conviction.
 One review of DUI studies found that, statistically, someone will drive drunk between 200 and 2000 times for each time they’re arrested.

 Another study found that people with multiple DUIs don’t see drunk driving to be as risky as it actually is.
 That outlook is a good indication of a problem with heavy drinking.
-A person that consistently drinks and drives puts their substance abuse over safety.
+A person that consistently drinks and drives put their substance abuse over safety.
 Unfortunately, this often has tragic consequences.

 The CDC reports that DUI crashes account for 28% of all traffic-related deaths in the US.
-Also, they found that only 1% of people that self-reported driving while intoxicated were arrested for it.
+Also, they found that only 1% of people that self-reported driving while intoxicated was arrested for it.
 This shows that someone who gets caught for a DUI multiple times is either a statistical anomaly or they have a drinking problem.

 Repeat DUI charges are also a sign of alcoholism or a drinking problem.
 After being charged with a single DUI, most people would never repeat the mistake and instead make arrangements after a night out on the town.
-However, an individual with an Alcohol Use Disorder will usually not learn from the mistake, instead continuing to drive.
+However, an individual with an Alcohol Use Disorder will usually not learn from the mistake, instead of continuing to drive.
 Especially for those who are functioning alcoholics, they continue to attend work or school while drunk, usually driving to and from their daily activities while under the influence.

 3. They continue to drink despite the negative impact it has on their life.